 Even if you have the best plan and running group, learning how to run longer requires mental toughness.
 Some days you’re going to feel great–and some days you just won’t.

-Even with the best preparation, your legs might feel heavy or you might seem more tired than usual earlier in the run.
+Even with the best preparation and a good warm up, your legs might feel heavy or you might seem more tired than usual earlier in the run.
 This can happen in a race, too.

 How do you combat an off day when you’re aiming to run longer?
 Find what works for you.
 For some, it’s finding a killer playlist that motivates you even when you’re not feeling your best.
 Others enjoy using mental imagery, such as imagining yourself crushing your PR on race day.